-After the enterprise archive file has been created in TIBCO Designer, you perform the following tasks (discussed in more detail below) in TIBCO Administrator:
+After creating the enterprise archive file in TIBCO Designer, you perform the following tasks (discussed in detail later) in TIBCO Administrator:

-- 1. Creating the Application in TIBCO Administrator on page 214
+- 1. Creating the Application in TIBCO Administrator on page 236

-- 2. Starting the Application on page 238
+- Starting the Application on page 261

-- 3. Monitoring the Application on page 239
+- 3. Monitoring the Application on page 262

-- 4. Stopping the Application on page 243
+- 4. Stopping the Application on page 266